Md-ismail-FD/Four-card-feature-section/README.md

 ## The challenge

-Your challenge is to build out this feature section and get it looking as close to the design as possible.

-You can use any tools you like to help you complete the challenge.
-So if you've got something you'd like to practice, feel free to give it a go.

-Your users should:
+Your users should be able to:

-- View the optimal layout for the site depending on their device's screen size
+- View the optimal layout for the component depending on their device's screen size
+- See a hover state on desktop for the Sign Up call-to-action

 Want some support on the challenge?
 [Join our community](https://www.frontendmentor.io/community) and ask questions in the **#help** channel.